 File a Home Insurance Claim Like a Pro

-Let's say the worst happened, you had a fire, lost your stuff, and now have to send a list of all your household items to the insurer to be replaced.
+Let's say the worst happened, you had a fire, lost your personal property, and now have to send a list of all your household items to the insurer to be replaced.

 Making your list, checking it twice